Lee Jun-seok: Social issues

 As part of the Reform Party platform, Lee proposed that starting in 2030, mandatory military service be included as a qualification requirement for both men and women in certain public sector roles.

 Lee has expressed support for protecting individuals from discrimination based on personal characteristics such as sexual orientation, stating that there should be no discrimination against personal traits like gender identity.
 However, he opposed the immediate passage of the anti-discrimination law, describing it as "premature" and citing lack of public and party-wide consensus.
 This approach has drawn criticism from political opponents, who argue that Lee offers reformist rhetoric without showing willingness to act on major policy issues.
 Some critics interpret his position as effectively opposing the bill.

 Climate policy

 Lee has expressed support to increasing reliability on nuclear power, due to concerns such as oil price.
 He treats nuclear energy sources as affordable, safe, and clean.
 While supportive of renewable energy, Lee has pointed out contradictions in relying on liquefied natural gas (LNG) as a backup for solar and wind, citing its higher carbon emissions.
 He advocated for a more energy mix that considers carbon output and energy reliability.

 Lee has emphasized feasibility and public acceptance of climate policies.
-He has expressed skepticism toward the disposable cup deposit system, arguing that implementation should not place undue burdens on small businesses.
+He has expressed scepticism toward the disposable cup deposit system, arguing that implementation should not place undue burdens on small businesses.
 He has also advocated for incentive-based approaches to electric vehicle adoption, emphasizing that environmental policies should focus on tangible benefits rather than shifting costs onto the public.